-The performing party may provide a leaching-to-groundwater compliance demonstration with a Department-approved fate and transport model such as that discussed in Appendix E which incorporates site-specific information such as physical and chemical properties of the hazardous substances including, but not limited to toxicity and mobility, source quantity, subsurface hydrogeological conditions and net precipitation; and b.
+The Performing Party may provide a leaching-to-groundwater compliance demonstration with a Department-approved fate and transport model such as that discussed in Appendix E which incorporates site-specific information such as physical and chemical properties of the Hazardous Substances including, but not limited to toxicity and mobility, source quantity, subsurface hydrogeological conditions and net precipitation; and b.
 Method 2 Leachability Criteria for Inorganic Hazardous Substances:

-The performing party shall conduct a laboratory test consistent with that described in Rule 8.02.B.ii (Method 1 Leachability Criteria).
-The performing party may develop a Method 2 Leachability Criterion for an inorganic hazardous substance by calculating a site-specific dilution/attenuation factor using the algorithm in Appendix E to be multiplied by the appropriate groundwater objective;
+The Performing Party shall conduct a laboratory test consistent with that described in Rule 8.02.B.ii (Method 1 Leachability Criteria).
+The Performing Party may develop a Method 2 Leachability Criterion for an inorganic Hazardous Substance by calculating a site-specific dilution/attenuation factor using the algorithm in Appendix E to be multiplied by the appropriate groundwater objective;

-- 6. A site-specific background concentration of the hazardous substance in soil may be calculated and considered for the hazardous substance pursuant to Rule 8.06 (Background Concentrations for Soils); and - 7.
-The Practical Quantitation Limit (PQL) of the hazardous substance using an appropriate analytical method for quantifying the concentration of the chemical in soil may be calculated and considered; - iii.
-If the development of a Method 2 Soil Objective results in a concentration of a hazardous substance which exceeds any Upper Concentration Limit as described in Rule 8.07 (Upper Concentration Limits), then the Department reserves the right to require that the modification be adjusted downward to a concentration which prevents the exceedance; and - iv.
-The development of Method 2 Soil Objectives shall be based upon information which is scientifically justified and completely documented with site data collected from the contaminated-site.
+- 6. A site-specific background concentration of the Hazardous Substance in soil may be calculated and considered for the Hazardous Substance pursuant to Rule 8.06 (Background Concentrations for Soils); and - 7.
+The Practical Quantitation Limit (PQL) of the Hazardous Substance using an appropriate analytical method for quantifying the concentration of the chemical in soil may be calculated and considered: - iii.
+If the development of a Method 2 Soil Objective results in a concentration of a Hazardous Substance which exceeds any Upper Concentration Limit as described in Rule 8.07 (Upper Concentration Limits), then the Department reserves the right to require that the modification be adjusted downward to a concentration which prevents the exceedance; and - iv.
+The development of Method 2 Soil Objectives shall be based upon information which is scientifically justified and completely documented with site data collected from the Contaminated-Site.
 At a minimum, Method 2 Soil Objective development shall be documented with sufficient information to allow the Director to evaluate the following factors: - 1.
 The appropriateness and validity of any chemical-specific and/or site-specific input parameters used; - 2.
 Whether the calculations were correctly performed; - 3.
-The potential for soils at the contaminated-site to pose a significant risk to human health and the environment after the proposed Method 2 Soil Objectives are applied to the contaminated-site as part of a remedial action; and
+The potential for soils at the Contaminated-Site to pose a significant risk to human health and the environment after the proposed Method

-- 4. Background levels for the applicable hazardous substances, if determined. - 8.03 Groundwater Objectives: Unless otherwise specified in these regulations or otherwise provided by the Director, groundwater contaminated as a result of a release of hazardous materials located in a GA/GAA area shall be remediated to a concentration which meets the groundwater objective for each hazardous substance established in Rule 8.03.B.i (Method 1 GA Groundwater Objectives) and specified in Table 3 or Rule 8.04 (Method 3 Remedial Objectives); the Groundwater Quality Regulations, or the background concentration of the hazardous substance.
-Any Method 3 GA Groundwater Objective which deviates from the Method 1 GA Groundwater Objective shall meet the requirements of Rule 13.04 of the Groundwater Quality Regulations.
+- 2 Soil Objectives are applied to the Contaminated-Site as part of a Remedial Action; and - 4.
+Background levels for the applicable Hazardous Substances, if determined. - 8.03 Groundwater Objectives: Unless otherwise specified in these regulations or otherwise provided by the Director, groundwater contaminated as a result of a Release of Hazardous Materials located in a GA/GAA area shall be remediated to a concentration which meets the groundwater objective for each Hazardous Substance established in Rule 8.03.B.i (Method 1 GA Groundwater Objectives) and specified in Table 3 or Rule 8.04 (Method 3 Remedial Objectives); the Groundwater Quality Rules, or the background concentration of the Hazardous Substance.
+Any Method 3 GA Groundwater Objective which deviates from the Method 1 GA Groundwater Objective shall meet the requirements of Rule 13 of the Groundwater Quality Rules.

-Groundwater contaminated as a result of a release of hazardous materials located in a GB area shall be remediated to a concentration which meets the groundwater objective for each hazardous substance established in Rule 8.03.B.ii (Method 1 GB Groundwater Objectives) and specified in Table 4, Rule 8.03.C (Method 2 GB Groundwater Objectives) or Rule 8.04 (Method 3 Remedial Objectives); or the background concentration of the hazardous substance.
+Groundwater contaminated as a result of a Release of Hazardous Materials located in a GB area shall be remediated to a concentration which meets the groundwater objective for each Hazardous Substance established in Rule 8.03.B.ii (Method 1 GB Groundwater Objectives) and specified in Table 4, Rule 8.03.C (Method 2 GB Groundwater Objectives) or Rule 8.04 (Method 3 Remedial Objectives); or the background concentration of the Hazardous Substance.

-All groundwater objectives must be consistent with Rule 8.01 (Remedial Objectives) and Rule 8.03.A (General Requirements for Groundwater Objectives).
+All groundwater objectives shall be consistent with Rule 8.01 (Remedial Objectives) and Rule 8.03.A (General Requirements for Groundwater Objectives).